albertosaurio65/openrails/Source/Documentation/Manual/physics.rst

 - ``Engine(ORTSDynamicBlendingMinimumSpeed`` -- Below the specified speed
   (default units mph, default value 5 mph / 8 kph), local dynamic brake blending will be disabled, allowing locomotive brakes to hold the train while stopped.
+- ``Engine(ORTSDynamicBrakeBlendingEmergencyOverride`` -- If this parameter is set to 1 (default),
+  dynamic brake blending is completely disabled during emergency braking conditions.
+  Only pneumatic brakes will be active during emergency stops, ensuring consistent and predictable emergency braking performance without dynamic brake intervention.

 Sometimes the train brake controller is capable to apply the dynamic brakes for the whole consist, usually as a first step before air brakes